sapligin/devops-netology/devops-diplom-yandexcloud/README.md

 Plan: 0 to add, 0 to change, 3 to destroy.

-Do you really want to destroy all resources in workspace "stage"?
-  Terraform will destroy all your managed infrastructure, as shown above.
-  There is no undo.
-Only 'yes' will be accepted to confirm.

-  Enter a value: yes

 yandex_vpc_subnet.private-subnet: Destroying... [id=e9bdki9s6ujhht8olife]
 yandex_vpc_subnet.local-subnet: Destroying... [id=e2ltokvn53eck93mara9]
 yandex_vpc_subnet.private-subnet: Destruction complete after 2s